Clifton Cricket Club

 Clifton Cricket Club is an English cricket club based on Manchester Road (A666) in Clifton, Salford.

-The club was established in 1874 by the Pilkington brothers who were the village’s principle employers via the Clifton and Kearsley Coal Company.
-The family maintained a connection with the club until the 1960s but, much to the club’s regret, gifted the land to the local council instead of entrusting it to the club’s trustees.
-Latterly the club were founder members of the Greater Manchester Cricket League (GMCL) in 2016 and have played constantly in that league’s Premier division...
+The club was established in 1874 by the Pilkington brothers who were the village's principle employers via the Clifton and Kearsley Coal Company.
+The family maintained a connection with the club until the 1960s but, much to the club's regret, gifted the land to the local council instead of entrusting it to the club's trustees.
+Latterly the club were founder members of the Greater Manchester Cricket League (GMCL) in 2016 and have played constantly in that league's Premier division...

-Clifton's current Captain is Richard Dempster, one of a number of players that came through the club’s highly successful junior section.
+Clifton's current Captain is Sam Dorsey, one of a number of players that came through the club's junior section.